 An appeal shall be taken within 10 days from the determination which resulted in the complaint.
 Notice of appeal, specifying the grounds, must be filed in writing with the administrative official.
 Upon receiving a notice of appeal, the administrative official must provide the Board of Adjustment copies of all papers constituting the record of said matter.
 Upon receipt of the record, the appeal will be set for public hearing.

 The board shall hold the public meeting and may reverse or affirm, wholly or partly, or modify the order, requirement, decision, or determination appealed.
 The board may make such order, requirement, decision, or determination as necessary.
-The board has all the powers of the Building Inspector from whom the appeal is taken.
+The board has all the powers of the Planning & Development Office from whom the appeal is taken.
 A concurring vote of 3 members of the board is necessary to reverse any order, requirement, decision, or determination of the administrative official.